Opinion: To disqualify Donald Trump, Colorado court relied on novel theory that is likely to be overturned

 I first learned of this disqualification thesis back in August, when I read the 126-page research paper that gave birth to this particular legal challenge.
 It was written by William Baude and Michael Stokes Paulsen for The University of Pennsylvania Law Review, and argued that Section 3 of the 14th Amendment disqualifies Trump from the presidency.
 The Capitol riot that took place on Jan.
 6, 2021 was an insurrection, they said.
 Donald Trump participated in and instigated it, and therefore he is not eligible to serve as president and can not run, they concluded.

 Colorado’s ruling accepted that argument, though they are to date the only jurisdiction that has done so.
-Notably, Maine Secretary of State Shenna Bellows is currently considering whether or not Maine will join Colorado, with a decision to be announced by Friday.
+Notably, Maine Secretary of State Shenna Bellows is currently considering whether or not Maine will join Colorado, with a decision expected early next week.

 To examine this case, we first need to actually read Section 3 of the 14th Amendment.
 Here is a portion of the text of that section.
 It states that “No person shall be a Senator or Representative in Congress, or elector of President and Vice President, or hold any office, civil or military, under the United States, or under any State” if they “have engaged in insurrection or rebellion against the [country].”